 And to view the 2022 season schedules (including mine), click HERE.
 (Then click the ENQUIRE button for my tour to submit a brief form that'll let the tour company know of your interest.)

 I will tell you that most of us coming from the US will depart on Tuesday, July 21, 2022 and fly overnight, arriving in *Shannon the following morning (Wednesday July 22).
-A taxi will be waiting to take us to our overnight lodging in nearby Bunratty at one of my favorite B&B's or hotel.
-The next morning (Thursday July 23) we'll be picked up by our tour bus, and we'll be off on our first leg of the tour... which will take us to County Mayo, where we'll be based for the next three nights (in the beautiful town of Westport).
+A taxi will be waiting to take us to our overnight lodging in nearby Bunratty in one of my favorite B&Bs or a nearby hotel.
+The next morning (Thursday July 23) we'll be picked up by our tour bus, and we'll be off on our first leg of the tour... which will take us to County Mayo, where we'll be based for the next three nights in the beautiful town of Westport.

 *Why fly to Shannon, and not Dublin?
 Because our tour will run along the west coast, and Shannon is much more convenient to our starting and ending points.
 Of course, if you want to arrive in Ireland early and explore Dublin or Ireland's east coast, you can easily fly to Dublin and take a bus or train over, Ireland having excellent, clean, Wi-Fi equipped bus and train transportation.

-FYI we'll be on our own dime for lodging for that day we arrive (the night before our tour bus collects us to being the tour proper).
-However, Inishfree is happy make our B&B or hotel lodging arrangements.
-And most of us will gather for a lovely get-acquainted dinner the evening of our arrival at Gallagher's, Bunratty's best restaurant.
+FYI we'll be on our own dime for lodging for the full day we arrive (before our tour bus collects us the next morning to begin the tour proper).
+However, Inishfree is happy book our B&B or hotel lodging for us.
+And most of us will gather for a lovely get-acquainted dinner at Gallagher's (Bunratty's best restaurant) on the evening of our arrival .

 Last, but not least, while I love all the tours' usual stops, I should note that most activities are optional, so if you're someone who needs more time alone (or space to shop or explore away from the group), there's plenty of time built in for that.